States demand ventilators as feds ration limited supply - KVIA

 FEMA officials say the Pentagon equipment requires additional training beyond what is typically required for hospital-grade equipment.

-Rather than begin that training now, the agency says it is focusing on allocating approximately 9,400 more conventional ventilators already in its stockpiles.
-FEMA said in a statement that those ventilators “are the types of ventilators commonly used by U.S. hospitals and are better suited for immediate use.”
+Rather than begin that training now, the agency says it is focusing on allocating conventional ventilators already in its stockpiles.
+FEMA said those are the types commonly used by U.S. hospitals and are “better suited for immediate use.”
 It remains unclear how federal officials plan to address the issue of training civilians in local hospitals.

-Trump has defended his administration’s deployment of ventilators and said the federal government is doing all it can to add to its stockpiles.
+Trump has defended his administration’s deployment of ventilators and said the federal government is doing all it can.
 He has taken steps to compel General Motors to make more of the machines, though the company was already moving in that direction before the president’s order.
 He issued an order Thursday under the Defense Production Act aimed at ensuring manufacturers have the supplies to make the machines.

-GM said in a statement with Ventec on Friday that they expect to deliver the first ventilators next month and will initially produce more than 10,000 per month
+GM said in a statement with Ventec last week that they expect to deliver the first ventilators within weeks and will initially produce more than 10,000 per month.

 Associated Press writers Melinda Deslatte in Baton Rouge, Louisiana, David Eggert in Lansing, Michigan, Mike Catalini in Trenton, New Jersey, and Marina Villeneuve in New York contributed to this report.